Minkie-Ume/IBI1_2020-21/feedback_Name.md

 table to make a pie chart.
 Therefore, I set a dictionary of total case in countries and compute the frequency of each country to develop a frequency table.
 Then, I make a pie chart according to the frequency table.

+gene.py:
+Gene.py is a file which was used to calculate the average exon length and make a boxplot.
+I didn't calculate the average length for each gene and use total exon length to make a boxplot.
+So I complete my code to compute the average length and use the average length to make a boxplot.